stoermelder/vcvrack-packone/docs/EightFace.md

     - Added missing reset-handling for "Trigger alternating" and "Trigger shuffle"
     - Allow disabling of "long press" for changing the number of active slots (#354)
 - v2.2.0
-    - Added Safe-mode and use as new default setting
+    - Added stability mode setting and _Safe-mode_ and use as new default setting
     - Fixed not working on some modules (only 8FACEx2)